 Our annual equity awards to our executives take the form of stock options and RSUs.
 We believe that stock options, when granted with exercise prices equal to the fair market value of our common stock on the date of grant, are inherently performance oriented and provide an appropriate long-term incentive for our executive officers, since the stock options reward them only to the extent that our stock price increases and stockholders realize value following their grant date.
 Furthermore, we believe that RSU awards provide tangible value to executive officers and serve as an incentive and retention tool during a difficult operating or volatile business environment, while still being tied to stockholder value.
 Additionally, RSU awards enable our executive officers to accumulate stock ownership in the company.
-For these reasons, the Compensation Committee decided to grant

-RSUs in 2019 after not having granted any in 2018, and intends to continue to grant RSUs in the future as part of the equity incentive portion of pay packages for executives.
+For these reasons, the Compensation Committee decided to continue granting RSUs in 2020, and intends to continue to grant RSUs in the future as part of the equity incentive portion of pay packages for executives.
 We believe that the multi-year vesting requirements applicable to both stock options and RSUs encourage employee retention.